Skylake-dev/Notes/Machine Learning/Machine Learning.md

 - computational cost for the posterior distribution if we do not have gaussian distribution (no closed form, approximations like gaussian approximation or monte carlo integration)

 ## Linear classification
-Goal: assign an input `x` into one of the `k` discrete classes `Ck`.
+Goal: assign an input `x` into one of the `k` discrete classes `C_k`.
 Typically each input is assigned to only one class.

 To achieve this the input space is divided into regions whose boundaries are called *decision boundaries* or *decision surfaces*.
 For classification we would like to use a non-linear function:
 ![non_linear_classification_model](assets/non_linear_classification_model.png)